electron-userland/electron-builder/docs/configuration/appx.md

 * <code id="AppXOptions-backgroundColor">backgroundColor</code> = `#464646` String - The background color of the app tile.
 See [Visual Elements](https://msdn.microsoft.com/en-us/library/windows/apps/br211471.aspx).
 * <code id="AppXOptions-displayName">displayName</code> String - A friendly name that can be displayed to users.
 Corresponds to [Properties.DisplayName](https://msdn.microsoft.com/en-us/library/windows/apps/br211432.aspx).
 Defaults to the application product name.
 * <code id="AppXOptions-identityName">identityName</code> String - The name.
 Corresponds to [Identity.Name](https://msdn.microsoft.com/en-us/library/windows/apps/br211441.aspx).
 Defaults to the [application name](/configuration/configuration#Metadata-name).
-* <code id="AppXOptions-publisher">publisher</code> String - Describes the publisher information in a form `CN=your name exactly as in your cert`.
-The Publisher attribute must match the publisher subject information of the certificate used to sign a package.
-By default will be extracted from code sign certificate.
-Specify publisher only if electron-builder cannot compute correct one.
+* <code id="AppXOptions-publisher">publisher</code> String - The Windows Store publisher.
+Not used if AppX is build for testing.
+See [AppX Package Code Signing](#appx-package-code-signing) below.
 * <code id="AppXOptions-publisherDisplayName">publisherDisplayName</code> String - A friendly name for the publisher that can be displayed to users.
 Corresponds to [Properties.PublisherDisplayName](https://msdn.microsoft.com/en-us/library/windows/apps/br211460.aspx).
 Defaults to company name from the application metadata.
 * <code id="AppXOptions-languages">languages</code> Array&lt;String&gt; | String - The list of [supported languages](https://docs.microsoft.com/en-us/windows/uwp/globalizing/manage-language-and-region#specify-the-supported-languages-in-the-apps-manifest) that will be listed in the Windows Store.
 The first entry (index 0) will be the default language.
 Defaults to en-US if omitted.